input-output-hk/partner-chains/docs/user-guides/permissioned.md

 ---
 **NOTE**

-This guide is currently aimed at the preview testnet only.
+This guide is currently aimed at the **preview testnet only**.
 In most `cardano-node` operations, this can be set with `--testnet-magic 2`.
 If you need to set up an SPO, be sure it's set up on **preview**.

 ---